netkicorp/netkidocs/onboard_id_ios.md

 ### SDK Execution

-The country code of the issuing state **must** be provided.
-Set the issuing country on the `NetkiClient.issuingCountry` property (default is USA) for the documents to be scanned.
+The 2 character ISO country code of the issuing state **must** be provided.
+Set the issuing country on the `NetkiClient.issuingCountry` property (default is US) for the documents to be scanned.

-SJS: is it 3 character in the app? shouldn't this be US?

 Note: there is a list of countries is provided via `[[NetkiClient sharedClient] appContext].countries`.
 You must provide your own UI for allowing the user to select the issuing country of their ID.

 Set the `docType` property on the NetkiClient of the document to be scanned using the `NTKDocType` ENUM

-* driver's license
+* NTKDocTypeDriversLicense
-* passport
+* NTKDocTypePassport
-* govt ID
+* NTKDocTypeGovernmentID
-SJS: what are these absolute values?

 Create an instance of the `NTKCameraFlowViewController` and subscribe to its delegate.
 Then present the view controller modally